-(1) No cumulative realized gains or losses occurred during the period.
+No cumulative realized gains or losses occurred during the period periods presented as no Crypto assets borrowed were sold.

-Under the terms of the Company's borrowing arrangements, the Company may be required to maintain a collateral to loan ratio and pledge fiat, USDC, or crypto assets for crypto asset borrowings.
-If the lender has the right to use the collateral, or if the collateral is fiat, the Company records the collateral pledged as a right to receive the collateral within Other current assets in the Condensed Consolidated Balance Sheets.
-USDC pledged as collateral to lenders, where the lender does not have the right to sell, pledge or rehypothecate, is not recorded as assets pledged as collateral as the pledged USDC does not meet the derecognition criteria under ASC 860.
+Under the terms of the Company's borrowing arrangements, the Company may be required to maintain a collateral to loan borrowings ratio and pledge fiat, USDC, or crypto assets as collateral for crypto asset borrowings.
+If the lender has the right to use the Company's collateral, or if the collateral is fiat, the Company records the collateral pledged as a right to receive the Assets pledged as collateral within Other current assets in the Condensed Consolidated Balance Sheets.
+USDC pledged as collateral to lenders, where the lender does not have the right to sell, pledge, or rehypothecate, is not recorded as assets Assets pledged as collateral as the pledged USDC does not meet the derecognition criteria under ASC 860.
 This collateral continues to be recorded in USDC in the Condensed Consolidated Balance Sheets.